MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-automatic-log-collection.md

 You can collect diagnostic logs in two different ways:

 - Automatically based on system health conditions
-- On demand based on any 1-4 hour period over the last week
+- On demand based on any 1-4 hour period over the previous week

 ## Prerequisites